 Why is this quiz hard?
 Because it is impossible to visually see any differences between someone who has taken a GED®, HiSET®, or TASC test and someone who has graduated from high school.
 There are no differences in how they dress, how much money they make, or how famous they are.

 Obtaining a GED certificate (Or equivalent credential) can open doors to opportunities.
 Having a high school diploma or an equivalency credential can help you:

 1. Get a job and earn more money.

 Most employers look for applicants who have completed high school,

 or have gotten their high school equivalency.
 According to the Bureau of Labor Statistics, people with at least a high school-level education, are not only less likely to be unemployed, but they earn nearly $200 more per week, on average,

-than those without a high school-level
+than those without a high school-level of education.

 2. Go to college or technical school.

 Colleges and universities, two-year colleges, and technical schools all require a high school diploma or equivalent.
 Higher education can raise your potential earnings exponentially.
 People with professional degrees earned six times as much

 as people who did not earn a high school degree.